What does the dorsal solumn-medial lemniscus control?

 Show answer

-Nociceptors are sensory receptors that respond to noxious stimuli by triggering pain to protect the host.
+Sensory receptors that respond to noxious stimuli by triggering pain to protect the host

 What are the three main types of nociceptors?